Reviewed by Dr. Brian Koffman

 Who Performed the Research and Where Was it Presented:

-Dr. Jennifer Woyach from the Ohio State University and colleagues presented the results at the American Society for Clinical Oncology (ASCO) Annual Meeting 2023.
+Dr. Rockbum Kim and colleagues from Baylor College of Medicine presented the results at the American Society for Hematology (ASH) Annual Meeting 2023.

 Methods and Participants: